Nagoya University Friends in The States

 About Nagoya University U.S. Friend Fund

 Nagoya University U.S. Friend Fund was established under NU Tech to accept donations from alumni and supporters who live or have lived in the States.
-The Fund supports (1) Nagoya University students to study in the States and (2) Nagoya University researchers to engage in research activities at/with U.S. universities.
-Your donations, tax deductible, help current students make the first step to be a global citizen and also help researchers make a difference thorough their discovery and innovation by collaborating with U.S. researchers.
-We sincerely appreciate your support to these young talents at Nagoya University.
+The Fund supports mainly (1) All Nagoya University students affected by COVID-19, limited time only in 2020 and 2021, (2) Nagoya University students to study in the States, and (3) Nagoya University young researchers to engage in research activities at/with U.S. universities.
+Your kind donation, tax deductible, will make a huge difference on college lives of these young talents at Nagoya University.
+We sincerely appreciate your support.

 Make A Donation